scrimba/community/DOCS.md

 You can use this tag, but we won't record the date picker component, only when the value of the input field is changed.

 ### `<a>`
-You can create links, but clicking them won't result in navigating to a new page.
+You can create links between the HTML files in your project.
+However, external links won't result in anything.

 ### `alert()`, `prompt()` and `confirm()`
-These function calls won't result in a popup box, so there is no point using them in a Scrimba screencast.
+These function calls won't be recorded by the Scrimba recorder, so there is no point using them in a Scrimba screencast.
+We recommend you to use `console.log()` instead where that's possible.